inventree/InvenTree/docs/docs/start/devcontainer.md

 The easiest way for plugin developing is by using the InvenTree devcontainer.
 Just mount your plugin repository also into the devcontainer workspace and install it as pip editable package.

-1. Mount your plugin repo into the workspace.
-Add this to your `.devcontainer/devcontainer.json` file.
+1. To mount your plugin repo into the workspace, add this to your `.devcontainer/devcontainer.json` file.
 (Make sure that you don't commit it)
    ```json
    "mounts": [
      "source=/path/to/your/local/inventree-plugin,target=/workspaces/inventree-plugin,type=bind,consistency=cached"